 What is ‘Negative Campaigning’?

-Negative campaigning is when a candidate or political party makes their opponent look bad by spreading rumors and lies.
+Negative campaigning is when a candidate or political party makes its opponent look bad by spreading rumors and lies.

 Negative campaigning is used to talk about the flaws of a candidate or party.
-During negative campaigning, the opposing side will usually use harsh language and make accusations that aren’t always true to sway voters away from another candidate or party.
+During negative campaigning, the opposing side uses harsh language and makes accusations that aren’t always true to sway voters away from another candidate or party.

 Negative campaigning is when one candidate tries to make the other look bad.

-Negative campaigning is when a candidate or political party raises concerns about their opponent.
+Negative campaigning is when a candidate or political party raises concerns about its opponent.
 Throughout history, negative campaigns have been used to win elections, and they’re not likely to change any time soon.

 Negative campaigning is when a candidate says negative things about their opponent.
 In politics, it’s seen chiefly between presidential candidates.